Create a new repository

 As our new Bitbucket space station administrator, you need to be organized.
-When you make files for your space station, you’ll want to keep them in one place and shareable with teammates, no matter where they are in the universe.
+When you make files for your space station, you’ll want to keep them in one place and shareable with your fellow crew members, no matter where they are in the universe.
 With Bitbucket, that means adding everything to a repository.
 Let’s create one!

 - You have access to all files in your local repository, whether you are working on one file or multiple files.